sauravraghuvanshi/100-Days-of-Azure/README.md

   * The concept of using queues for scaling
   * How to use queues in the scalling process
 * The concept of using queues for scaling:-
-  * Each time when there is request for workload to execute, the Web Application sends a message to Azure Queue Storage
+  * Each time when there is request for workload to execute, the Web Application sends a message to Azure Queue Storage and based on number of message on queue the number of VM will get created.
+* Using queues for the scaling process:-
+  * We will create an Azure storage queue
+  * We will create a scaling condition in an Azure Virtual Machine Scale Set based on Azure storage queue